Fuel Poverty in the UK is a major issue, as energy prices continue to rise many households have to make the choice; heat and light or food and rent.

 There are many initiatives in the UK to tackle fuel poverty such as improving home insulation through government grants, fuel allowances for the most vulnerable and more fuel efficient boilers to reduce household bills ….
 So why is fuel poverty not going away?

 High numbers of households remain in fuel poverty partly down to fairly static wage increases and the ever increasing cost of energy to fuel the home.
-Recycle Solar are committed to reducing fuel poverty by channelling our profits back into community projects to help the fuel poor in your area.
+Recycle Solar are committed to reducing fuel poverty by providing funding for local community projects to help the fuel poor in your area.

 A truly environmental, social & economic initiative.

 "A household is considered to be fuel poor if: they have required fuel costs that are above average (the national median level); and, were they to spend that amount, they would be left with a residual income below the official poverty line."

 The combination of household income, household energy efficiency and fuel prices can be combined and calculated to work out if a household is in fuel poverty.

 In 2014, the last time the figures were calculated, it was found that a staggering 2.38 million homes in England were in fuel poverty.
 That is 10.6 per cent of all the homes in England.
 A huge number and one which the government has tried to address through various initiatives, some more successful than others.
 In general though the number of households in fuel poverty hasn’t been reduced by any significant amount and in some years has increased.

 (Table taken from gov.uk's Annual Fuel Poverty Statistics Report 2016 - revised 30.09.2016)

 In 2015 and 2016 the figures were predicted to decrease slightly in 2015 and then back up to the level seen in 2014.
 We are still waiting for official figures to be released as there is usually a 2 year lag.

 If you have any unwanted solar technology please get in touch, we can arrange collection or provide you with delivery instructions to make the process as simple as possible.